Robert Banks (musician)

 Rob Banks (born February 3, 1930) is an American pianist, organist and composer.
 The artists he has worked with include Solomon Burke and Lu Elliott.

 Background

 Banks was discovered by Horace Sims, a guitarist who took him on the road with his band El Tempo.

 Career

 1950s

 In 1954, his recording of "Mambo Blues" appeared on the B side of a Johnny Otis Orchestra single "Mambo Boogie".
 It was released on the Savoy label.

 In 1956, the Robert Banks Trio did a cover of the Glenn Miller theme, "Moonlight Serenade", released on the Regent label.

 In October 1957, banks and Hal Rollins recorded some tracks for Newark's Glowhill label.
 The single that Banks recorded was "On The Street Where You Live" which was backed with "Destination", a frenzied type of instrumental.

 1960s

 During the 1960s, he worked with Solomon Burke.
 He also arranged and conducted both sides of the Willie Hightower single For "Sentimental Reasons" / "You Send Me", released on Capitol.

+Banks arranged the song "Help Me" that was released on Wand Records WND 1135 in 1966.
+It was credited to a singer by the name of Al Wilson.
+But the singer is not the same Al Wilson who recorded "The Snake".